JamieS56/Milestone-Project-4/README.md

     ![Player profile page wireframe on desktop](media/README/wireframes/player-profile-desktop.jpg)

-    The layout for the player profile was to have half the screen a picture of the player and then the other half displaying information about the player such as goals, assists and clean sheets.
+    The layout for the player profile was to have haf the screen a picture of the player and then the other half displaying information about the player such as goals, assists and clean sheets.

     Changes in final design:

-    * Instead of having the stats in a block of text they are individually separated out into their own tabs coming off of the player picture.
-The tabs are the same shape as the nav bar and follows the style of how info is blocked as on the home page, keeping the styling consistent throughout the website.
+    * Instead of having the stats in a block of text they are individually seperated out into there owntabs comming off of the player picture.
+The tabs are the same shape as the nav bar and follows the style of how info is blocked like on the home page, keeping consistent styling throughout the website.

     * The final version also included an edit button for admin to edit the player at the bottom of the page and a back button to take you back to the squad page.